 SimilarWeb’s Total Visits

-The sum of all visits to the media outlet's domain.
+The sum of all visits per month to the media outlet's domain.
 Insights by SimilarWeb.

 Advertising value equivalency (AVE)